 Property notation

-A JSON object consists of a set of name/value pairs.
-The value may itself be an object, allowing arbitrary nesting.
+A JSON object consists of a set of properties.
+The value of a property may itself be an object, allowing arbitrary nesting.
 When necessary for clarity or to avoid ambiguity, we use the “dot” notation to refer to nested values.
 For example, the physicalLocation object defines a property region whose value is a region object, which in turn contains a length property.
 For clarity, we can refer to the length property as physicalLocation.region.length.

 File format